PranavKambhampati/CalculatorHubPlayground/README.md

 - Layered Approach to CSS, HTML, and Javascript as described in Mr. M's tech talk.
 - Developed Navbar in HTML to route to all the assembled pages.
 - Event Based Programming when clicking buttons to display the results in the calculator and to reroute to .html pages.
-- Persistent Java Backend with Rest API and JSON to fetch persistent data held in our AWS Database.
-[In Progress :)]
+- Persistent Java Backend implemented through calculator logic.
+- AP FRQs integrated into web page using our own researched embed - Easter Egg for the project.

 ## Journals and Project Credits
 Contributor | GitHub Link |